kumargaurav97/TOPO-ESA/README.md

 # TOPO-ESA: TOPOLOGY-DRIVEN EEG SIGNAL ANALYSIS FOR COGNITIVE WORKLOAD RECOGNITION

-This repository provides code for applying Topological Data Analysis (TDA) to EEG (for cognitive worload recognition under various physical activity levels) signals using Takens Embedding and Vietoris–Rips Persistence.
-It extracts topology-driven interpretable features(Total Peristence and Persistent Entopy) from topologival summaries (persistence diagrams and barcodes).
+This repository provides code for applying topology-driven framework to EEG signals (for cognitive worload recognition under various physical activity levels) signals using Takens Embedding and Vietoris–Rips Persistence.
+It extracts topology-driven interpretable features(Total Peristence and Persistent Entopy) from topological summaries (persistence diagrams and barcodes).

 # For validation WAUC dataset [1] is utilized.